FoamyGuy/Flask_MongoDB_Basic_User_Authentication_Tutorial/README.md

 ### Going Further?

 Here are some ideas for ways to enhance or expand upon the system.
-If you'd like to see videos covering any of these topics please leave a comment on YT video or create an issue on GitHub.
+If you'd like to see videos covering any of these topics, or any other? please leave a comment on YT video or create an issue on GitHub.

 - Frontend Registration Form and Flask Route Function
 - Logout Functionality